 ‘Stress is like spice – in the right proportion it enhances the flavor of a dish.
 Too little produces a bland, dull meal; too much may choke you.’ –Donald Tubesing

 The fact is, stress is part of life.
-There are times when there is definitely too much, and right now is likely that time for many of us.
-Changes in work schedule and/or location, schooling children at home, uncertainty of financial situations, threat of health challenges, and so much of the unknown may be a part of your life at this time.
-Disruptions to schedules and routines can be particularly challenging, especially when so many parts of life are being disrupted at the same time.
+There are times when there is definitely too much, and it’s likely that many of us have made it through some challenging times in the last couple years especially.
+Changes in work, schooling, and childcare, uncertainty of financial situations, threat of health challenges, and so much of the unknown may be sources of stress for a lot of people.

 Thankfully, the body is equipped to handle stress.
 In fact, there is a whole system in place set up to utilize and manage stressful situations.
 One of the beautiful and amazing things about it is how wonderfully organized it is.
 The nervous system is split into two branches: the peripheral nervous system and central nervous system, which can be further split into branches that work together.
 Below is a small organization flow.
 Be amazed!